What Is an Air Oil Separator & Why Your Subaru Needs One - Crawford Performance

 When you're shopping for an AOS, look past the marketing claims and focus on three key engineering principles: a heated design to manage condensation, a sophisticated internal chamber system to separate oil, and features that maximize efficiency, like a swirl pot.
 These elements are the foundation of the most effective performance parts on the market and are essential for any serious Subaru build, whether you're hitting the track or exploring a new trail.
 Understanding what makes these features so important will help you choose a unit that provides real protection for your investment.

-Why Heated Systems Matter
+Why Heated Systems Are Worth It

 One of the most critical features of a high-quality AOS is its ability to manage condensation.
 Top-tier units achieve this by connecting to your Subaru’s coolant system, which keeps the AOS at a consistent operating temperature.
 Why does this matter?
 The crankcase vapors entering the AOS contain not just oil, but also water and unburnt fuel.
 In a cold, unheated can, these vapors condense and mix with the collected oil, creating a thick, milky sludge.
 A heated system prevents this by keeping the unit hot enough to vaporize the water and fuel, allowing them to be safely vented back into the intake as vapor while only the oil is separated and returned to the crankcase.